 I was worried because my website wasn’t ready and I didn’t feel like I was as polished as I needed to be to showcase my event skills and talents.

-It’s easy yet more stressful to go with the flow and cross your fingers hoping that it’ll all work out.
-But, preparing with a step-by-step meeting agenda is going to show that you’re a professional, it allows you to bring up important ideas so your clients see how you’ll help them with their event, and preparing with a meeting agenda helps you stay calm!
+It’s easy but more stressful to go with the flow and cross your fingers hoping that it’ll all work out.
+And, preparing a step-by-step meeting agenda shows your clients that you’re a professional, it allows you to bring up important ideas so your clients see how you’ll help them with their event, and preparing with a meeting agenda helps you stay calm!

 It’s a good idea to send your client the agenda prior to the meeting so they can add items (and you can prepare) before you meet them.

-If you’ve got a big client meeting coming up and you want a step-by-step method to prepare your productive meeting agenda, use this checklist to prepare and deliver a great meeting.
+If you’ve got a client meeting coming up and you need a step-by-step method to prepare your productive meeting agenda, use this checklist to prepare and deliver a great meeting.

 10-point checklist to create your meeting agenda: